Chart Color Schemes

 Blackheath - Megalong Valley features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 61.1% of all households, including 18.4% couples with children, 30.8% couples without children, and 11.2% single parent families.
 Non-family households constitute the remaining 38.9%, with lone person households at 35.9% and group households comprising 3.2%.
-The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.4.
+The median household size is 2.1 people, smaller than the Greater Sydney average of 2.4.

 Frequently Asked Questions - Households